rabbitmq/rabbitmq-website/site/install-rpm.md

 RabbitMQ is included in standard Fedora and RHEL repositories.
 However, the versions included are usually outdated and [out of support](/versions.html).

-There are two ways to install the most recent version of RabbitMQ:
+There are two ways to install the most recent version of RabbitMQ on an RPM distribution:

  * Installing the package using Yum repositories on [Package Cloud](#package-cloud) or [Bintray](#bintray) (this option is highly recommended)
  * [Downloading](#downloads) the package and installing it with `rpm`.
 This option will require manual installation of all [package dependencies](#package-dependencies).